 Everyone Is Talking About The Crazy Dunk Anthony Edwards Had Against The Nets

-Anthony Edwards had a huge dunk in the game between the Minnesota Timberwolves and Brooklyn Nets.
+Everyone Was Talking About This Crazy Dunk Anthony Edwards Had Against The Nets

 Anthony Edwards had a massive dunk in the game between the Minnesota Timberwolves and Brooklyn Nets on Friday night at Barclays Center.